Statistical formulation of Onsager-Machlup variational principle: Brownian particle in a viscous fluid

 In Eq.~(\ref{q-g}), the stress tensor is given by $\sigma_{ij}=\eta (\partial_i v_j+\partial_jv_i)-p\delta_{ij}$, where $p$ is the pressure.
 As shown in Fig.~\ref{Fig:model}, $\mathbf n$ is the unit normal vector pointing from the fluid to the particle, and the fluid velocity is assumed to vanish at infinity, $\mathbf v(r\to\infty)=0$.
-In the above equations, we first need to solve the Stokes equations to obtain the Stokes' law.
+We first need to solve the Stokes equations in Eq.~(\ref{StokesEq}) to obtain the Stokes' law.
 Then, we use Eq.~(\ref{q-g}) to calculate $\mathbf V$.